TaylorPeb/theNewYou/README.md

-# theNewYou
+# The New You
-This is the New You website.
+## This is the repository for The New You website.
+The New You is an Ideal Protien diet that follows the rules to achieving and maintaining ketosis.
+Ketosis influences the body to burn fat as a common fuel source instead of carbohydrates to achive weight loss in a healthy manner without the need of exercise.